Lane W. Martin: Career

-In 2014, Martin returned to his alma mater, the University of California, Berkeley, as a faculty member in their Department of Materials Science and Engineering.
-As an associate professor of materials science and engineering, Martin oversaw a research team that found a way to control the movement and placement of electrons in graphene.
+In 2014, Martin returned to the University of California, Berkeley as an associate professor, was promoted to professor in July 2018, and served as vice chair and associate chair of the Department of Materials Science and Engineering from 2018 to 2021.
+From 2021 to 2023, Martin was a Chancellor's Professor and chair of the Department of Materials Science and Engineering at the University of California, Berkeley.

 While serving in this role, he received the 2015 American Associate for Crystal Growth Young Author Award for his "outstanding accomplishments in the heteroepitaxial crystal growth of complex oxide thin films."
 He also received the 2016 Robert L. Coble Award for Young Scholars from the American Ceramic Society for outstanding contributions in ceramics research.
 In 2021, Martin was elected to the American Physical Society for his seminal contributions to the science of ferroelectrics.
+During his tenure as chair, The University of California, Berkeley's Materials Science and Engineering (MSE) program was consistently ranked among the top in the nation.
+In the 2023 U.S. News & World Report rankings, the program was tied for the #2 position.